Vedat Okyar

 Vedat Okyar (August 1945 – 20 July 2009) was a Turkish international footballer who later became a sports journalist.

 Early life

 Vedat Okyar was born in Bursa August 1945.
 He played amateur football for Yücespor and Adaletspor before becoming a professional in 1965.

 Career

 Football career

 Okyar played professionally as a midfielder for Bursaspor, Beşiktaş, Diyarbakırspor and Karagümrük.
-He was club captain of Beşiktaş between 1975 and 1976, and he also earned thirty-three caps for the Turkish national side.
+He was club captain of Beşiktaş between 1975 and 1976, and he also earned thirty-three caps for the Turkey national team.

 Journalism career

 After retiring as a professional footballer at age 42, Okyar became a sports journalist.

 Death

 Okyar died of colorectal cancer in an Istanbul hospital on 20 July 2009, aged 64.
 Following the religious funeral service at Teşvikiye Mosque, he was laid to rest at the Zincirlikuyu Cemetery.